 The first few years after I had kids, I found out what my true hair color was.
 Why?
 Because I stopped dyeing it.
 I also stopped wearing makeup, stopped dressing nice, and forgot to brush my teeth more often than I’d like to admit.
 I was focused on my family because that was what I’d signed up for and it was what I was supposed to do.
 I had quit my “real” job after having my second child, so I devoted my life to raising them.
 I joined a Facebook group for Stay at Home Moms, started frequenting all the playgrounds and playgroups in the area, and did everything I could to try to fit in with the “mom crowd.”
-And I loved getting to be there for so many precious moments in my kid’s lives and I wouldn’t trade that time for anything.
-I still feel grateful for getting what so many other moms never do.
-But ..
-I wasn’t happy.
+And though I loved getting to be there for so many precious moments in my kid’s lives, though I wouldn’t trade that time for anything and feel grateful every second for getting what so many other moms never do, I wasn’t happy.

 So, SELF CARE.
 Yes.
 Always.
 It’s as important to your life as getting sleep, eating better, and spending quality time with all the people you love.
 And these days, I take a lot more time for things that are for myself.
 I’m not going to lie, it’s harder when your kids are babies.
 When they have more independence, so do you.
-However, I wish I’d realized my lesson earlier than I did, (my youngest was 2 when I finally made that jump.)
+However, I wish I’m realized my lesson earlier than I did, (my youngest was 2 when I finally made the leap.)
 The longer you wait, the harder it is to find yourself.
 And, as expected, the sooner you start, the easier it is to find yourself again.
-But don't dispair, you're always still there somewhere.
-It's never too late.

-As a fitness trainer and running coach, I’ll tell you, of course, that exercise matters.
-And I believe that A LOT.
-Being a runner is part of my identity, and has been both before and after kids.
-It's vital to me to never lose that.
+So I’m a fitness trainer and running coach, so I’ll tell you, or course, that working out, running, and doing all the physically healthy stuff matters.
+A LOT.
+I am a runner, and it’s been a part of my identity both before and after kids, so it’s always been important that I not lose that.
 But there are other things that matter too.
-Here are just a few: 1.)
-Date nights.
+Date nights, for instance.
 Not only with your partner, but with your friends.
-You gotta have those people who support and love you always, and you need to make memories with them too.
-2. Clothes that make you feel pretty.
+You gotta have those people who support and love you always.
+Clothes that make you feel pretty.
 Not clothes that make you feel too fat or too skinny, but clothes that you love for whatever reason that is yours.
-3. Hobbies.
-God, I miss painting and drawing.
-I used to hole up with an easel for hours.
-I took a painting class recently and I was in Heaven.
-4, 5, and 6.
 Simple things like long baths, good coffee, and little presents to yourself that you WANT rather than NEED.
 All of these things may seem shallow, but they aren’t.
 They are all little pieces of a bigger package and they all celebrate YOU.
 And guess what?
-I do these things and my family is still ok.
+I do these things and my family is still happy.
 Nothing has fallen apart.
 The sky didn’t fall.
-And I appreciate things more than I ever did before.
-I come home missing those snuggles from my boys.
-Because, as we all know, absence makes the heart grow fonder.
-And maybe they hug me a little tighter then too.
-How can you miss someone who's always there?
+I appreciate things more than I ever did before.